steview-d/eliquids-page-template/README.md

 ## Usage instructions

+### Setting Up

+When creating a new page on Shopify, make sure you set the template to `page.custom-html`

 ### Adding Content

 Find the layout block you require and click `Copy Code` - this will paste the required HTML to your clipboard.